skarlekar/WorldHappinessReport/README.md

 -   GDP from Happy Planet Index (JSON in S3)
     Happy Planet Index is an organization that measures how well nations are doing at achieving, long, happy and sustainable lives. http://happyplanetindex.org/s/hpi-data-2016.xlsx
+    (the above spreadsheet was converted to JSON format to demonstrate AWS Glue's ability to use JSON as input)

--   Country ISO codes from Kaggle (Tabular data in Postgres)
+-   Country ISO codes from Kaggle (Tabular data in Postgres) The country names in

 ### Processing